 - If all traces are missing in all bands, the problem is most likely in the source group.
 However, a missing or disabled DSP driver may exhibit the same or similar symptoms.
+To verify that this DSP driver is present and enabled: - 1.
+Press UTILITY System, then Configure, then Control Panel...
+In the Address box, click the down arrow and then click My Computer.
+In an open area of the My Computer window, click the right mouse button and then click Properties in the resulting pop-up menu.

-To verify that this DSP driver is present and enabled: - - Click the Hardware tab, click Device Manager, and then expand Keysight PNA DSP Device in the resulting list.
-The following entry should be listed: Keysight Technologies DSP Driver #2 and should be enabled. - 2.
-If the entry is not present or if the icon to the left of the name is a yellow box containing an exclamation mark (!), navigate the following directories and verify the presence of the following file: C:\WINNT\system32\drivers\spampnp.sys. - 3.
-If you have verified that the DSP driver is present and enabled, but all traces are still missing in all bands, go to "Checking the Source Group" on page 4-31. - If the traces exhibit power drops in some frequency bands, the problem is in the source group.
-Go to "Source Group Tests" on page 4-31 and perform the tests that correspond to the problems seen.
+Click the Hardware tab, click Device Manager, and then expand Keysight PNA DSP Device in the resulting list.
+The following entry should be listed: Keysight Technologies DSP Driver #2 and should be enabled.

+- If the entry is not present or if the icon to the left of the name is a yellow box containing an exclamation mark (!), navigate the following directories and verify the presence of the following file: C:\WINNT\system32\drivers\spampnp.sys. - 3.
+If you have verified that the DSP driver is present and enabled, but all traces are still missing in all bands, go to "Checking the Source Group" on page 4-30. - If the traces exhibit power drops in some frequency bands, the problem is in the source group.
+Go to "Source Group Tests" on page 4-30 and perform the tests that correspond to the problems seen.

-Single Trace (A, B, C, D, or R) Only
+Single Trace (A, B, R1, or R2) Only

-If the trace is missing in all bands or has notches or roll-off, go to "Checking the Signal Separation Group" on page 4-35.
+If the trace is missing in all bands or has notches or roll-off, go to "Checking the Signal Separation Group" on page 4-34.